matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 <section id="cataloging" class="section scrollspy" markdown="1">
 ## Cataloging Media Art
 Records for media installations hold a great deal of information which can be difficult to manage.
 Below is a guide to the type of material you might find in a record for a media artwork and a suggested way of organizing this information into sections within your file or binder.
+Read more here on [collection management systems]({{ site.url }}/sustaining-your-collection.html#Review-Collection-Management-Systems).

 <ul class="collapsible" data-collapsible="accordion">
 <li>